RTChou/DGEclustering/README.md

 dbDisconnect(mydb)
 unlink('rnaseq.db')
 ```
+##### Trouble shooting:
+1. If automation failed, there may be some tsv files that are similar to a DGE dataset but miss some columns.
+In that case,
+   please look for the error message "KeyError" and find out the missing column(s).
+2. If automation does not work for all the DGE datasets, please be sure that the column name for gene IDs are exactly the same in
+   each dataset.

 ### II.
 Multidimensional clustering integrated with GO terms
 #### Step 0-1: Specify the column name for gene IDs, organism database, and key type